SourLen/Python-CSGO-Cheat/README.md

 # ProjectX
-All-in-one, undetected CSGO cheat written in Python.
+All in one external CSGO cheat written in python.
-The cheat includes triggerbot, wallhack and autobunnyhop and is fully undetected by VAC.
+It is currently undetected by VAC but im not reponsible for any future bans.
 It comes with a nice Gui and can be installed very easily.
 Requires Python3 and pip (aswell as CSGO obviously)

+## Features
+-Aimbot (Body or head) \
+-Silentaim \
+-RCS \
+-RCS with Aimbot \
+-Triggerbot \
+-Wallhack \
+-Noflash \
+-Radar \
+-Bunnyhop \
+-Customizable FOV changer

 ## Getting Started: